kermitjosephlee/diplo/README.md

 - install packages, yarn is preferred `$ yarn install`
 - run initial folders script `$ node folderInitializer`
 - run game initializer script `$ node turns/gameInitializer`
+- start a Postgres instance on your local or somewhere else in the cloud
+- create an `.env` file and keep your database credentials there (currently kept as a one string credential ie: `postgres://<username>:<password>@<postgres_host_url>:<port>/<db_name>`)

+- NB: [Jan 2022] this will be changing to move persistant data from node file system to postgres.
+Lots of game logic will have to change.